Safety Policies and Procedures Manual

 Subject to the limitations below, a driver is to avoid the use of electronic devices while operating a University vehicle.
-Electronic devices include but are not limited to cellular telephones, portable video/music players, and GPS navigation devices.
+Personal electronic devices include but are not limited to cellular telephones, tablets, laptops, portable video/music players, and GPS navigation devices.

-Except as provided below, drivers are prohibited from operating a moving motor vehicle while holding a wireless communication device to their ear.
-(RCW 46.61.667)
+Except as provided below, drivers are prohibited from operating a moving motor vehicle while holding a personal electronic device in either hand.
+(RCW 46.61.672)

-Drivers may use electronic and hand-held communication devices in hands-free mode.
+Drivers may use personal electronic devices in hands-free mode.
 Hands-free mode is defined as the use of a hand-held communication device with a speaker phone, headset, or earpiece.
-(RCW 46.61.667)
+(RCW 46.61.672, RCW 46-37-480)

-Except for occasional use with a communication device in hands-free mode, drivers must avoid the use of ear- phones/buds.
+Drivers may not use ear phones/budgs while operating a vehicle, except for occasional use with a communication device in hands-free mode.
 Such use could prevent drivers from hearing warnings of hazardous situations.